 7. THE DIRECTOR OF GRADUATE STUDIES

-In general, the duties of the DGS are liaison between the English Department and the Graduate School, and between individual graduate students or groups of graduate students and the Graduate School (if such a service is needed); the monitoring of each graduate student's "progress toward the degree"; scheduling and administration of Comprehensive Examinations; mediator in conflicts between graduate students and faculty, when such a role is requested by either side; acting as clearinghouse and, if needed, arbitrator for graduate course offerings; observer in each Oral Comprehensive Examination and Dissertation Defense.
-Other specific duties in keeping with the general status of the DGS may occur from time to time.
+In general, the duties of the DGS are liaison between the English Department and the Graduate School, and between individual graduate students or groups of graduate students and the Graduate School (if such a service is needed); the monitoring of each graduate student’s “progress toward the degree”; scheduling and administration of Comprehensive Examinations; mediator in conflicts between graduate students and faculty, when such a role is requested by either side; acting as clearinghouse and, if needed, arbitrator for graduate course offerings.

 8. FINDING A JOB

-Most English departments now require a completed and approved dissertation from each job applicant, and publications achieved as a graduate student have become increasingly important for distinguishing one applicant from the crowd.
-It is, therefore, advisable to consider each seminar paper as a potentially publishable essay.
+Most English departments now require a completed and approved dissertation from each job applicant, and publications have become increasingly important for successful applications.
+It is, therefore, advisable to consider each seminar paper as an opportunity to contribute to an ongoing conversation in hopes, ideally, of publishing a revised version before going on the job market.
 Students should also apply for post-doctoral fellowships simultaneously with the job search.
 The MLA has a non-academic job-finding service for English Ph.D.s.
 Although this service is still limited, students may wish to investigate it if interested in non-academic options.

 9. COMPUTING RESOURCES